Church-Colored Glasses

 Church-colored glasses

-In 1978, country music singer John Conlee released his hit song "Rose Colored Glasses," a sob-inducing lament in which the lovelorn male narrator persists in deluding himself about the woman he loves (who clearly no longer loves him).
+In 1978, John Conlee released his hit country song "Rose Colored Glasses," a sob-inducing lament in which the lovelorn male narrator persists in deluding himself about the woman he loves (who clearly no longer loves him).
 Of course, when we say someone is "looking through rose-colored glasses," we mean they are seeing only what they want to see—they convince themselves that everything is coming up roses.
 The world looks wonderful, and they are simply filtering out anything that contradicts that view.
 By refusing to face reality, they become victims of self-delusion.

 Of course, my purpose in writing this article isn't to talk about tinted glasses—it is to discuss a phenomenon that profoundly affects people's understanding of much of what the Word has to say about both Israel and the Church: